piotr-machura/website/README.md

 ### Installation
 After puling with git run `pip install -r requirements.txt` (preferably in a virtual environment) to install mkdocs and all other dependencies.
-Serve locally with `mkdocs serve` and deploy using `mkdocs build` or `rsync`.
+Serve locally with `mkdocs serve`.

 ### Deploying with rsync
 Create the following `deploy.sh` bash script: